Background pattern

 Unknown

-Skin atrophy, hematomas, increased hair growth, striae, acne, dermatitis, increased sweating, widespread skin peeling greater than 30% of the body surface (toxic epidermal necrolysis), widespread rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome), redness, and pruritus
+skin atrophy, bruising, increased hair growth, stretch marks, acne, dermatitis, increased sweating, peeling in an extensive area of the skin greater than 30% of the body surface (toxic epidermal necrolysis), widespread rash with blisters and skin peeling that occurs especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome), redness and itching

 Unknown